 The tombs were once furnished with carpets, chandeliers and velvet canopies on silver poles.
 Copies of the Quran were kept on pedestals and readers recited verses from the holy book at regular intervals.
 Golden spires were fitted over the tombs of the sultans to distinguish their tombs from those of other members of the royal family.-Wikipedia

 Although none of the old world extravagance and glamour remains, the structures themselves are an impressive reminder of their glorious past.

 It was an excellent way to spend an afternoon – looking at some beautiful architecture and learning about local history.
-It is near Golconda Fort so you can easily cover both monuments on your trip.
+It is near Golconda Fort and Taramati Baradari so you can easily cover all these monuments on your trip.